userspace-xdp/userspace-xdp/bench/README.md

 ### Take aways

 - SIMD instructions can be generated for the hash calculation or sum calculation in one packet.
+AOT and SIMD can have great performance improvement for this case, about 2x speed up
+- Less helpers, more improvement for runtime.

 ## Case: xdping